vsadilov/modelB/README.md

 Note: Training is significantly faster on GPUs.
 CPU training will be very slow but works for tiny models.

-### Train and Sample
+### Training and Sampling

-Create or activate your environment, then run training with a config:
+Training could be started running a command as following:

 ```bash
 python train.py --config config/v4.py